-Hamilton does offer individualized ESOL tutoring for students who require extra help with their English.
+Hamilton does offer individualized tutoring for multilingual students through the Writing Center and Oral Communication Center.
 All Hamilton students are required to demonstrate English proficiency during the application process, but many need additional support when adjusting to Hamilton's communication-intensive environment.
-Tutoring is done in small settings and is customized to each student's unique needs.
+Multilingual students who have specific questions may contact contact Multilingual Specialist Laura Widman at firstname.lastname@example.org.

 Hamilton does not offer a degree in engineering, but we do offer five- or six-year, combined-degree programs with Columbia University, the Thayer School of Engineering at Dartmouth College, Rensselaer Polytechnic Institute and Washington University in St. Louis.
 Hamilton also offers access to a combined plan at the Thayer School of Engineering at Dartmouth College.
 This program is on a 2-1-1-1 schedule.
 The student completes two years at Hamilton, the junior year as a visiting student at Dartmouth and returns to Hamilton to complete the senior year and to earn the B.A.
 The student then returns to Dartmouth to finish the second year of engineering studies and to receive a degree in engineering.
 Admission to these programs in the traditional divisions of chemical, civil, electrical and mechanical engineering, and now many others such as biomedical, computer and environmental engineering, is based on obtaining a G.P.A. of 3.0, or a B average, and the positive recommendation of the Department of Physics.
 Various 4-2 plans lead to different degree options.